45+ Apache Kafka Interview Questions 2025: Streams, Partitions & Spring Integration

 This guide covers the Kafka concepts that interviewers actually ask about—from core fundamentals to production operational knowledge.

-1. Kafka Fundamentals
+1. Kafka Architecture Questions

 Understanding Kafka's architecture is the foundation for all advanced topics.